NCAR/climate-primer-water/doc/baselines.rst

-implicitly dampens extremes that would be captured through point-based gauge measurements. **Length of historical record and changes in estimation quality through time:** some of the most significant radar technologies did not become operational until the 1990s (with dual-polarization and doppler capabilities), so care should be taken when utilizing radar-based precision estimates preceding this time period.
+implicitly dampens extremes that would be captured through point-based gauge measurements. **Length of historical record and changes in estimation quality through time:** some of the most significant radar technologies did not become operational until the 1990s or later (with dual-polarization and doppler capabilities), so care should be taken when utilizing radar-based precision estimates preceding this time period.
 However, note that over the US it is possible to assess the